SoftwareHeritage/swh-webhooks/README.rst

 - Endpoint has a channel set and event has no channel set: the event is not sent to the endpoint.

+Event
+^^^^^

+An event of a given type can be sent with a JSON payload, its delivery will be attempted to all endpoints listening to the event type.

+If the JSON payload does not match the JSON schema of the event type, an error is raised.

+Event can optionally be sent on a specific channel orthogonal to the event type, the conditions of its develivery is detailed in the previous section.